How to use Apple Hardware Test on your Mac

 3. Shut down your Mac.

 5. Select your language and click the right arrow.
-If you aren't using a mouse, you can use the up and down arrows to select a language, and then press the Return key.
+If you’re not using a mouse, you can use the up and down arrows to select a language, then press the Return key.

-6. To begin testing, click the Test button, press T, or press Return.
-Optionally select "Perform extended testing" before beginning the test.
-This performs a more thorough test that takes longer to complete.
+6. To start testing, click the Test button, press T or press Return.
+Optionally select “Perform extended testing” before starting the test.
+This will perform a more thorough test that takes longer to complete.

-7. When the test has been completed, review your test results in the lower-right section of the window.
+7. When the test has been completed, review your test results in the bottom right-hand section of the window.

 8. To quit Apple Hardware Test, click Restart or Shut Down at the bottom of the window.